Romantic Warrior

 Romantic Warrior is a studio album by the American jazz fusion band Return to Forever, their first recorded for Columbia Records, after releasing their previous four albums on Polydor.
 In February 1976, the group retreated to Caribou Ranch near Nederland, Colorado to record.
 It was the first album to remove the "featuring Chick Corea" credit from beside the band name on the album cover.

-Romantic Warrior was also certified Gold in the US by the RIAA.